 Online media has developed rapidly, with technology advancing at a rate that often surpasses the ability of legislation and policy to keep up with it.
 As a result, issues like individuals' rights to privacy, copyright protections, and fair use restrictions have become the subject of numerous court cases and public debates as lawmakers, judges, and civil liberties organizations struggle to define the limits of technology and the access it provides to previously restricted information.
 In the following section you will look at some of the most prominent issues in today's online media environment.
-You should reflect on the ethical issues in mass media raised in the two preceding sections and how they are manifested in the areas of personal privacy, copyright law, and plagiarism.
+We have already considered some of the legal questions surrounding these issues.
+Here, you should reflect on the ethical issues in mass media raised in the two preceding sections and how they are manifested in the areas of personal privacy, copyright law, and plagiarism.